 The market for software in the construction sector is witnessing rapid growth, forecast to grow at 13% CAGR over the next 4 years, driven by technological, economic and institutional change.
-Key to this is the emerging adoption of BIM as a framework to support efficiency, working practice improvements and new business opportunities across the Design, Construct, Operate lifecycle.
+Key to this is the emerging adoption of Building Information Modeling (BIM) as a framework to support efficiency, working practice improvements and new business opportunities across the Design, Construct, Operate lifecycle.

-Cambashi’s Observatories cover the full BIM life cycle: BIM Design, Construct and Operate
+Cambashi’s Observatories cover the full Building Information Modeling life cycle: BIM Design, Construct and Operate

 The Cambashi BIM Observatory provides accurate, detailed, consistent market numbers to support coordinated strategy and planning activities and enables customers to: